 The knob of the lid completes the lotus design.
 Engraved on it is a message stating that it is a gift from the King of Cambodia.
 Two lion heads in relief serve as side handles.

-Then-Laos National Assembly President Pany Yathotou presented this gift to President Halimah Yacob while the former was in Singapore for the 39th General Assembly of the Asean Inter-Parliamentary Assembly from Sept 3 to 7, 2018.
+Then-Laos National Assembly President Pany Yathotou presented this gift to then-President Halimah Yacob while the former was in Singapore for the 39th General Assembly of the Asean Inter-Parliamentary Assembly from Sept 3 to 7, 2018.

 45 x 15 x 23cm